petalslink/petalslink.github.io/html/download-petals-5.1.0.md

 - Take a look at the [Release Notes](https://jira.petalslink.com/secure/ReleaseNote.jspa?projectId=10070&version=10323)
 - Access [the documentation](https://doc.petalslink.com/display/petalsstudio14/Petals+Studio+1.4)

+# Docker Images

+Docker images for Petals can be downloaded from [Docker Hub](https://hub.docker.com/u/petals/).

 # Debian Packages

 The essential parts of Petals EE are available as Debian packages.